MatoPlus/JavaPaint/README.md

 - Ability to choose shapes dynamically for drawing.
 - Ability to choose drawing properties such as colors, filled, gradient colors, line width, and dashed-lines  dynamically.
 - A statusbar with the current mouse position.
+- Menubar with options like 'About', 'Preferences', and 'Exit'.
+- Robust config file for default preferences.

 # To Be Implemented
 - The constructors for the shape classes are too long.
 Shorter alternatives will be added.